Chart Color Schemes

 Brookfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Brookfield's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 95.2% houses and 4.7% other dwellings.
-Home ownership in Brookfield stood at 48.8%, with the rest being mortgaged (42.8%) or rented (8.4%).
-The median monthly mortgage repayment was $2,798, higher than Brisbane metro's average of $2,311.
-The median weekly rent was $400, compared to Brisbane metro's $500.
+Brookfield's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings.
+In Brisbane metro, this was 95.2% houses and 4.7% other dwellings.
+Home ownership in Brookfield stood at 48.8%, with mortgaged dwellings at 42.8% and rented ones at 8.4%.
+The median monthly mortgage repayment in the area was $2,798, compared to Brisbane metro's $2,311.
+The median weekly rent figure was $400, higher than Brisbane metro's $500.
 Nationally, Brookfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing